 Ryan Smith

 Ryan Smith currently serves as director of bands in the Perry Local School District.
-Mr. Smith directs the Perry High School Symphonic Winds, Panther Marching Band, and Jazz I. In addition, he assists with the 6th, 7th, and 8th grade bands.
+Mr. Smith directs the Perry High School Symphonic Winds, Panther Marching Band, and Jazz Ensemble.
+In addition, he assists with the 6th, 7th, and 8th grade bands.

 Mr. Smith earned his Bachelor’s in Music Education from The University of Akron in 1999, and Master’s in Music Education in 2002.
 While pursuing his Master’s Degree at the University of Akron, Mr. Smith served as a graduate assistant with both the band and music education departments.
 His responsibilities included serving as the director of the University Band, teaching various undergraduate methods courses, assisting with the University of Akron Marching Band, and guest conducting both the Symphonic and Concert Bands.